More Than 20 Employees Fired at Uber in Sexual Harassment Investigation

 And apparently for men with poor impulse control.

-Rare hatred for a company (Score:2)
+Rare hatred for a company (Score:1)

 Rarely have I hated a company as much as I hate Uber....